TanapholSU/restaurant-server/README.md

 * Rust 1.75 as official async trait support with trait variants crate are used

 ## Setup postgresql database
-* In the same directory, run `docker compose up -d`
+* In the same directory, run `docker compose up -d pgdb`
 * Then, install sqlx cli using command `cargo install sqlx-cli`
 * Run `sqlx db setup` to initialize database